flux-framework/flux-sched/README.md

 The sched module contains
-a bifurcated structure of a core framework that has all the basic functionality plus a loadable plugin that implements specific scheduling behavior.
-There are currently two plugins available: sched.fcfs and sched.backfill.
+a bifurcated structure of a core framework that has all the basic functionality plus the aforementioned modules that implement specific scheduling behavior.

 To build the sched module, run the following commands: